PennLINC/FlywheelTools/Paper.md

 # Results

-We implemented the Flywheel Tools package using the Flywheel SDK to enable easy inspection, curation, validation, and audit of Flywheel data through a handful of user-friendly gears and command-line interfaces.
+Flywheel Tools is implemented using the Flywheel SDK to enable easy inspection, curation, validation, and audit of Flywheel data through a handful of user-friendly gears and command-line interfaces.